CJMenart/MetadataRepresentationProject/deliverables/documentation.md

 * How many cars are in this scenario?
 * Which scenarios can the car merge to the right/left?
 * Which scenarios have temperatures above 20 degrees Celcius?
-* Which scenarios include restrictions based on the current temperature?
+* Which scenarios include restrictions based on temperature?
 * What is the current speed of the car?

 ### Integrated Datasets